 After a workout, or in the middle of a busy day, this protein-packed buddha bowl is what dreams are made of.
 Golden roasted vegetables (we used sprouts, cauliflower and beetroot, but feel free to diverge depending on the season) give warmth and body, Amaranth grain provides a hearty portion of plant-based protein and fibre.
 And a dollop of hummus in the centre is rich with lemon and tahini.

 If you haven’t tried gochujang before, this recipe will convert you.
 This spicy Korean paste is spread over our vegetables before roasting to add an addictive, smoky flavour which complements the sweetness of roasted cauliflower and beetroot perfectly.
 What’s more, it’s fermented, making it a great choice for your gut health.

 We finish our buddha bowl with a drizzle of Organic Pumpkin Seed Oil.
 With its rich, emerald hue, it offers up essential minerals like magnesium and zinc as well as a host of antioxidants.

 Tortilla wraps with chia and peanut butter sauce

-Perhaps our all-time favorite easy vegan recipe for lunch, these tortilla wraps are super-satisfying and packed with vegetables.
+Perhaps our all-time favourite easy vegan recipe for lunch, these tortilla wraps are super-satisfying and packed with vegetables.
 Pack your wrap with crispy cucumber and shredded cabbage.
 Then, make room for baked sweet potato chunks which provide satisfying sweetness.

 The real star of the show here is our chia and peanut butter sauce.
-A little like a satay sauce, a little bit something entirely new, it balances the rich, toasty flavor of peanut with sharpness from apple cider vinegar and sweet maple syrup.
+A little like a satay sauce, a little bit something entirely new, it balances the rich, toasty flavour of peanut with sharpness from apple cider vinegar and sweet maple syrup.
 It’s an addictive combination and is likely to become a lunchbox regular for years to come.

 Green lentil soup